FooleanBool/openwebui/functions/actions/comfy-workflow-loader/README.md

 ---

 TODO:
-- Fix pattern matching on workflow name to anchor from start of word, not match anywhere in word.
+- Fix pattern matching on workflow name to anchor from start of word, not match anywhere in word. [done]
+- When entering an empty input, get error, need to add input check.